Adult Leader Training

 The aim of this module is to provide key information about the individual’s role, areas of responsibility and where they can find further information and support.

 First Aid / First Response – Module 10a / 10b

 Available to anyone wishing to complete this module for the first time or as a renewal.
 Renewals should, preferably, be completed before the current certificate expires to ensure continuous cover.

-First Aid training is organised by the Local Training Manager in your Districts when there is enough demand.
-Please contact your Local Training Manager to find out when your next course is.
-Please note that all these courses start at 9am and finish at 4.30pm.
+First Aid training is organised by the Local Training Manager (LTM) in your Districts when there is enough demand.
+Please contact your LTM to find out when your next course is.

 From May 2021, you may be able to join the on-line training provided a National Team.
 Information should be available about this on the link below or your LTM.